isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 :isccmd:`reservation-get-by-id` can be used to query the host database and retrieve all reservations with a specified identifier (``identifier-type`` and ``identifier`` parameters), independently of subnets.
-The syntax for parameters is the same as for ref:`command-reservation-get`.
+The syntax for parameters is the same as for :isccmd:`reservation-get`.
 The ``subnet-id`` parameter cannot be used, to avoid confusion.
 This command is available since Kea version 1.9.0.